(Last Updated on : 30/06/2014)

 Agriculture is the leading occupation in West Bengal.
 Rice

 is the state`s principal food crop.
 Other food crops are maize, pulses, oil seeds, wheat, barley, potatoes and vegetables.
 Jute is the main cash crop of the region.
 Tea

 is also produced commercially in the Northern part of West Bengal.
 The industries are located in the Kolkata region and the adjacent to the Gangetic plains.

 The industries are concentrated in the mineral-rich western highlands, Haldia

 port region, regions of the Hooghly River

 Belt.
 The Durgapur-Asansol Colliery belt is abode of a number of major steel plants.
 The manufacturing industries playing an important economic role are engineering products, electronics, electrical equipment, steel, leather, cables, textiles, frigates, automobiles, jewellery, railway coaches, and wagons.
 The Durgapur

 centre has established a number of industries in the areas of sugar, chemicals tea and fertilisers.

 Tourism in West Bengal

 West Bengal is a state where major tourists come from different parts of India and over the world.
+West Bengal is a place where one can find pilgrimage tourist spots; nature tourism spots and the leisure tourism spots.
+From Victoria Memorial to Adina Mosque, from Kalighat to Jatar Deul, from Joypur forest to the Jaldapara Wildlife Sanctuary, West Bengal offers the local, national and foreign tourists in all the seasons.
 There are thousands of tourist spots in West Bengal.
 But the most important are Kolkata, Darjeeling

 , Bankura District